-Original and/or subsequent record used to evaluate the corner position.
+1. Original and/or request record used to evaluate the corner position.

-2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+2. Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.

-Description of monument and accessories set to perpetuate the corner position.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.
+3. Description of monument and accessories set to perpetuate the corner position.

+4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.